dotnet/csharplang/proposals/primary-constructors.md

 All instance member initializers in the class body will become assignments in the generated constructor.

-If a primary constructor parameter is referenced from within an instance member, and the refernce is not inside of a `nameof` argument, it is captured into the state of the enclosing type, so that it remains accessible after the termination of the constructor.
+If a primary constructor parameter is referenced from within an instance member, and the reference is not inside of a `nameof` argument, it is captured into the state of the enclosing type, so that it remains accessible after the termination of the constructor.
 A likely implementation strategy is via a private field using a mangled name.

 Capturing is not allowed for `ref`, `in` and `out` parameters.
 This is similar to a limitation for capturing in lambdas.